 Historical Breadcrumbs

 Historical breadcrumbs show pages recently visited by users across the entire website.
 They display their journey across various sections.
-These are more rare than other types.
+These are rarer than other types.

 The key is to choose the breadcrumb type that makes the most sense for your site’s structure and user experience.
 Often, a combination works best.
 But when used properly, all breadcrumbs ultimately aim to help orient users.